Yeah, it’s a little gross. Get over it.

 The answer, usually, is that if you’re wearing white and/or have forgotten to replenish your supply of tampons, that’s when your period is most likely to start – and it will be heavy and bright red.

 But did you ever wonder why your period is sometimes pink-tinged, and other times resembles road tar?
 It’s a veritable rainbow in your underwear one week of the month, and it turns out there’s a reason why.
 Dr Lisa Masterson, the obstetrician and gynecologist who appears on the syndicated television show The Doctors, calls periods “vital signs” that can tell us a lot about our health.
-So here’s a handy-dandy guide to the many colors of your period and what they mean…
+So here’s a handy-dandy guide to period blood color, and what each means…

 If you’re lucky, the first sign of your period is pink on the toilet paper when you wipe, rather than a sudden wave of the Red Sea when you least expect it.
 That’s because at the very beginning of your period, when your body is just warming up for the main event, it’s common for your normal vaginal discharge to be a little pink-tinged.